 Cultured Cream and yogurt

 I am very thankful this year for the many new cultured yogurts that have entered my life.
-I've been eating kefir for over twenty years and never expected to have particular strains of yogurt make such a significant impact on me.
+I've been eating kefir for over twenty-one years and never expected to have particular strains of yogurt make such a significant impact on me.
 Kefir has over 50 bacteria, but these new yogurts have a few strains not found in kefir (like L. Gasseri and Bifido and a different strain of L. Reuteri) and what a difference they have made.
 I still have kefir every day, but now I have yogurt too and for very good reasons.
 L. reuteri has helped my immune system improve, my mood and emotions are constantly better, and I feel so good.
 My hormones have improved too and I have great improvement in growing more muscle which keeps me young thanks to the testosterone boost from L. reuteri.

 I have more energy from the species of good bacteria in Yogurt Plus.
 Bifidobacterium longum (the young bacteria) and L. delbrueckii subspecies bulgaricus, which keeps the pH in the small intestine too low for harmful bacteria growth to occur, are truly special microbes that have huge health benefits.